 Avoid missing socks and mismatched clothes each morning but setting out your clothes on the weekend with your child.
 It helps them to understand what matches and gets them organized for their week.
-Morning will run so much smoother when you already know what you’re wearing.
+Mornings will run so much smoother when you already know what you’re wearing.
 Here’s our system for storing clothes.

 7. Set Up a Station for School Lunches